 Design Technology encompasses both the theoretical and practical components of this subject area.
-It is a course designed to prepare students with the design process for the senior subject of Design.
+It is a course that further explores the design process in preparation for the senior subject of Design.

-This one-semester Year 9 course requires students to produce design-based projects including CO2 dragsters and a small timber project such as an LED Lamp.
+This one-semester course requires students to produce design-based projects including a CO2 dragster and a small timber project such as an LED Lamp.
 Students will develop a solid skills base while investigating the nature of design and technology, and are encouraged to be active participants in invention and innovation.
 They are exposed to a range of intellectual challenges while developing practical skills associated with hand tools, machinery and equipment.
-Black leather shoes are required to be worn for safety in this subject.